Groundwater remediation: Bioslurping

 Bioslurping combines elements of bioventing and vacuum-enhanced pumping of free-product that is lighter than water (light non-aqueous phase liquid or LNAPL) to recover free-product from the groundwater and soil, and to bioremediate soils.
 The bioslurper system uses a “slurp” tube that extends into the free-product layer.
 Much like a straw in a glass draws liquid, the pump draws liquid (including free-product) and soil gas up the tube in the same process stream.
 Pumping lifts LNAPLs, such as oil, off the top of the water table and from the capillary fringe (i.e., an area just above the saturated zone, where water is held in place by capillary forces).
 The LNAPL is brought to the surface, where it is separated from water and air.
 The biological processes in the term “bioslurping” refer to aerobic biological degradation of the hydrocarbons when air is introduced into the unsaturated zone contaminated soil.

 Phytoremediation

 In the phytoremediation process certain plants and trees are planted, whose roots absorb contaminants from ground water over time.
 This process can be carried out in areas where the roots can tap the ground water.
-Few examples of plants that are used in this process are Chinese Ladder fern Pteris vittata, also known as the brake fern, is a highly efficient accumulator of arsenic.
+Few examples of plants that are used in this process include Chinese Ladder fern Pteris vittata, also known as the brake fern, is a highly efficient accumulator of arsenic.
 Genetically altered cottonwood trees are good absorbers of mercury and transgenic Indian mustard plants soak up selenium well.